treeific/3D_Printer/z-stop/README.md

 - Mark and drill the holes once the mount is aligned.
 - A zip-tie hole is included to assist with wire management.

+## Configs
+- TODO 🙂 meanwhile, [this (from LoganFraser)](https://github.com/LoganFraser/VoronMods/tree/main/KlickySetup) is a really good start
 ### Enderwire
 #### Align and Drill
 ![](/z-stop/images/z-stop-ender-register-and-drill-example.PNG)